Classified Leave Types and Policies

 Use of Annual Leave

 Annual leave is leave with pay granted for the purpose of rehabilitation, restoration and maintenance of work efficiency or for transacting personal business.
-Annual leave may only be used with supervisor approval.
+Annual leave may only be used with the supervisor’s approval.
 You should schedule your vacation well in advance with your supervisor’s approval.

 Each employee must apply, in advance, for annual leave through the use of an Application for Leave form.
 Supervisors must approve the application before the leave period begins.
 To apply for annual leave that was not foreseeable (emergency), the employee must fill out the Application for Leave form immediately upon return to duty.
 It must be presented immediately to the supervisor for approval or denial.

-The minimum charge to annual leave records shall not be less than six minutes.
-All unused annual leave is carried forward to succeeding calendar years without limitation.
-Annual leave shall not be charged for non-work days.
+The minimum charge for annual leave records shall not be less than six minutes.
+All unused annual leave is carried forward to the following calendar years without limitation.
+Annual leave shall not be charged for non-workdays.

 Enforced Annual Leave